Installation on MacOS

 • The compose file uses volumes to persist the state of the database even between rebuilds.
 If you want a fresh start use: docker compose down -v && docker compose up

-• To start in detached mode just use docker compose -d
+• To start in detached mode just use docker compose up -d

 Metric Providers